-Minor differences between quantities of material required to complete the planned work and quantities shown in the bid item list or shown in quantity summaries on the contract plans are normal operating differences.
+Minor differences between quantities of material required to complete the planned work and quantities shown in the Bid Item List or shown in quantity summaries on the contract plans are normal operating differences.
 Caltrans is not liable for a surplus of material resulting from these operating differences.

-If the final quantity of an item is less than 75 percent of the quantity shown on the bid item list, include any actual loss because of excess material in the costs as computed in accordance with Section 9-1.06C, "Decreases of More Than 25 Percent," of the Standard Specifications.
+If the final quantity of an item is less than 75 percent of the quantity shown on the Bid Item List, include any actual loss due to excess material in the costs as computed in accordance with Section 9-1.06C, "Decreases of More Than 25 Percent," of the Standard Specifications.